EliasIelceanu/EliasIelceanu_BlueStampPortfolio/index.md

     - An L9100 module is a small circuit board that helps small computers like an Arduino control the speed and direction of motors.

-    - A TT motor is a DC gear motor that operates on 3V to 6V DC
+    - A TT motor is a DC gear motor that operates on 3V to 6V DC.

-    - An Arduino Uno R3 is a small computer used to build electronics projects
+    - An Arduino Uno R3 is a small micro controller used to build electronics projects.

     - A line tracking module is a small sensor used by robots to follow a specific path.